The Maze group has been one of the subtlest hacking groups in recent history.

-The ransomware encrypts all the user files by using both ChaCha and RSA algorithm.
-For each encrypted file, the malware appends to its name a random-generated extension, keeping the old one.
+The ransomware encrypts all the user files using both ChaCha and RSA algorithms.
+The malware appends to its name a random-generated extension for each encrypted file, keeping the old one.

 That’s how extortion takes place, in brief.

-Once the actual installation of the Maze ends, this ransomware is able to detect the vulnerabilities of the system infected.
+Once the actual installation of the Maze ends, this ransomware can detect the vulnerabilities of the system infected.

-Moreover, a few days after infection, it starts disseminating on lateral networks of the infected system.
+Moreover, a few days after infection, it starts disseminating on the infected system’s lateral networks.

 Meanwhile, it creates backdoors and may other vulnerabilities on the infected machine, should the user notice its implantation.
 By doing so, it could resist initial mitigation measures.

-For more info about indicators of compromise, you may read our Cyber Threat Intelligence report here.
+For more info about compromise indicators, you may read our Cyber Threat Intelligence report here.

-Conclusion: the ashes of Maze and how to defend from ransomware attack
+Conclusion: the ashes of Maze and how to defend from a ransomware attack

 The group has claimed to have ceased its activities.